nbeaver/wanted-metadata-for-shell-commands/rationale.markdown

 Man pages don't document all behavior, either; `date -I` works just fine, but it's [undocumented](https://lists.gnu.org/archive/html/bug-coreutils/2006-01/msg00155.html).

 Finally, search engines are great, but searching for shell commands is a nuisance.
 All major search engines ignore most punctuation even when it's quoted.
+Trying to find out what this command does by using a web search is non-trivial:

     mv -- * .[^.]* ..